nasalomons/Battleship/README.txt

+**PROJECT IS VERY INCOMPLETE**

-Battleship is an old Java project that I found the other day.
+Battleship is a very old Java project that I found the other day.

 The project was going to be a recreation of the Battlefield board game.
 I implemented all the functionality of the boats, but did not complete the GUI.
 Every ship is able to be placed, be hit, and sink when appropriate.